midlantica/LovelyBunchOfCoconuts/content/quotes/the-first-duty-of-society-is-justice.md

 ---
-title: "The first duty of society is justice"
+title: 'The first duty of society is justice'
 ---

 ## "The first duty of society is justice."